umberto-fontanazza/kiruna-explorer/retrospective/Retrospective_Sprint2.md

   Yes, there are videos, notes and also screenshots.
 - Are test data for demo prepared in advance?

 - Is deployment of container tested on more than a pc?
+Yes

 -  Are the instructions to run your docker image present on DockerHub or GitHub?
+No for security reasons

 - Is documentation of the release complete (e.g., credentials, readme, etc.)?

 - Are GitHub issues promptly opened after giving feedback?
+Yes

 - Is follow-up activity on a feedback GitHub issue properly tracked?
+Yes